fxnn/deadbox/README.md

 ### Public Key Fingerprinting

-Creating a public key fingerprint, and therefore a Worker Id, incorporates the following steps.
+The task of creating a public key fingerprint, and therefore a Worker Id, is defined by the following algorithm.

-* Bring the public key into a binary representation,
-* Add other information which must be protected against tampering:
-  * Encryption type, i.e. RSA+AES
-* Add a modifier, which is an arbitrarily chosen number,
-* Calculate the hashsum of these data using `HashFunction`,
-* Verify that the leftmost `ChallengeLevel` bits of the hashsum are zero,
-  * If not so, increase the modifier and recalculate the hash,
-* Encode the hashsum without the first `(ChallengeLevel+7)/8` bytes in Base32,
-* Group the encoded hashsum in pairs of two characters, shorten it to the first `FingerprintLength` groups and separate the pairs by colons `:`.

-This algorithm can be configured using the two parameters
+The algorithm can be configured using the parameters

 * `HashFunction`.
 The cryptographic hash function to be used, i.e.
   SHA-256.
+* `Encoding`.
+The function for mapping the hash sum to its string representation, i.e. Base32.
+  Base32 is chosen as default, because it performs good when it has to be read by human users.
 * `ChallengeLevel`.
 At a value of `0`, it is very cheap to calculate the fingerprint, but it's also quite cheap to calculate a hash collision.